 Customer segmentation tools you can use to improve the user journey

-Here are three of the best customer segmentation tools to help you streamline this process.
+Here are three of the best customer segmentation tools to help you streamline the implementation of your models.

 • Add properties and conditions to create advanced segments.